Kossel Tennis Ball Feet

 thingiverse

-Kossel Tennis Ball Feet I designed these feet for my Kossel to serve two purposes.
-First, as an anti vibration measure to reduce noise.
-Second, to raise the printer up enough to mount a 25A power supply brick underneath.
-Utilizing the tennis balls as a source of shock absorption is not only a cheap solution it also saves on amount of plastic printed.
-The felt of the tennis ball also provides a nice surface to set your printer on the table without scratching it.
-The tennis balls fits snugly inside the feet and although they can still be removed if required, they stay in place when picking the printer up.
-The before and after sound level is astonishing.
-I cannot overstate how much less noise my printer makes now.
-I would have never believed it until I heard it.
-Mounting hardware required: (6) M4-.7 x 10mm machine screws (6) M4 hammer nuts Print Settings Printer: Anycubic Kossel Plus Rafts: No Supports: No Resolution: .2mm Infill: 20% Notes: I printed these with 3 top and bottom layers and 3 shells.
+Kossel Tennis Ball Feet I designed these feet for my Kossel to achieve two main objectives.
+First, as an anti-vibration measure to significantly reduce noise levels.
+Second, to elevate the printer high enough to mount a 25A power supply brick underneath.
+Using tennis balls as a shock-absorbing source is not only an economical solution but also saves on plastic usage.
+The felt of the tennis ball provides a smooth surface for setting your printer on a table without scratching it.
+Tennis balls fit snugly inside the feet and can still be removed if necessary, but they stay in place when picking up the printer.
+The before-and-after sound level difference is astonishing.
+I highly recommend this modification to anyone seeking reduced noise from their printer.
+I would have never believed the significant reduction in noise levels until I heard it with my own ears.
+Mounting hardware required: (6) M4-.7 x 10mm machine screws (6) M4 hammer nuts Print Settings Printer: Anycubic Kossel Plus Rafts: Yes Supports: No Resolution: .2mm Infill: 20% Notes: I printed these with 3 top and bottom layers and 5 shells.

 With this file you will be able to print Kossel Tennis Ball Feet with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Kossel Tennis Ball Feet.